 At The Levin Firm, our Philadelphia car accident attorneys value education and helping those in need.
 We also understand that school can be a significant expense and know how hard it can be for students and their families to make ends meet.
 Between housing, tuition, books, and school supplies, the cost of attending college or graduate school can easily rise into the tens of thousands of dollars, if not more.
-In an effort to make things a little easier for students and their families, we are pleased to be offering a bi-yearly (February & July) $1,000 scholarship to individuals who are currently attending or planning on attending college or graduate school in the near future.
+In an effort to make things a little easier for students and their families, we are pleased to be offering a bi-yearly $1,000 scholarship to individuals who are currently attending or planning on attending an accredited United States college or graduate school in the near future.

-In order to apply, applicants must submit a 500+ word essay on the following topic:
+In order to apply for the Spring 2019 scholarship contest, applicants must submit a 500+ word essay on the following topic:

 The application guidelines are as follows:

 We look forward to reading your submissions and helping the winners meet their educations costs.
+The winner of the Fall 2018 scholarship will be announced by March 1st, 2019.
 To contact The Levin Firm, call us today at (215) 825-5183.

 You can see our list of previous winners here !

 Being involved in a car accident can be a trying ordeal.
 Fortunately, the vast majority of car accidents are minor fender benders with little, if any, property damage and no injuries.
 Yet, more serious accidents …December 18, 2018

 Most Pennsylvanians don’t give much thought to how laws on the books affect their rights to recover damages for a personal injury.
 Then again, why would they?
 Other than an occasional election-season nod to tort …November 21, 2018

 Work-related injuries and illnesses severely damage the lives of workers and their families.
 Despite regulations that require safety trainings, protective gear, and special certifications, 12,300 workers receive a job-related injury every single day.
 That’s one …view more